AviatrixSystems/Docs/HowTos/tgw_pan_ecmp.rst

 |dmz_with_ecmp|

-If the above deployment is feasible, customers can inspect traffic between on-prem and cloud and effectively build a scale out DMZ architecture.
+If the above deployment were feasible, customers could inspect traffic between on-prem and cloud and effectively build a scale out DMZ architecture.

 Test Validation
 ----------------